-In July 2015, the Collaborative renewed a sublease agreement to lease operating space from the Mayerson Academy.
-Under this agreement, the annual lease payment is \$1 and expires in June 2018.
-The Collaborative recorded a receivable at the net present value for the estimated market value of the contributed rent determined at the date of renewal.
-The annual fair value of the contributed rent has been estimated at \$127,500.
-The net present value of the receivable, calculated utilizing the three-year Treasury rate (0.98% at July 1, 2015), has been recorded in the statements of financial position.

-Annually, the Collaborative records rent expense for the estimated gross fair value of the contributed rent.
-The receivable is reduced by the annual net present value.
+Under the previous sublease agreement, the annual lease payment was \$1 and expired in June 2018.
+The Collaborative recorded a receivable at the net present value for the estimated market value of the contributed rent determined at the date of origination.
+At June 30, 2017, the annual fair value of the contributed rent had been estimated at \$127,500.
+The net present value of the receivable, calculated utilizing the three-year Treasury rate at origination (0.98% at July 1, 2015), has been recorded in the statements of financial position.
+The receivable was reduced by the annual net present value.
 The difference between the gross fair value and the net present value is reflected as a contribution in the statements of activities.